madpsy/xpa125b_controller/README.md

 # XPA125B Amplifier Network & Serial Controller
 Xiegu XPA125B (https://xiegu.eu/product/xpa125-100w-solid-state-linear-amplifier/) network control interface designed for a D1 Mini (https://www.wemos.cc/en/latest/d1/d1_mini.html).
 This allows you to use virtually any rig, including SDRs, with this amplifier.
 Both PTT and automatic band selection are supported.
-Although WiFi is required for the APIs you can also operate without network access in `analogue` or `serial` mode.
+Although WiFi is required for the APIs you can also operate without network access in `yaesu` or `serial` mode.
 This would enable you to use a Yaesu rig and have the benefit of automatic band selection.
 The primary intended use of the controller is to hook directly into `rigctld` (https://hamlib.github.io/) meaning any rig which it supports will work (albeit requiring the use of WiFi).
 The latency is ~100ms in network modes which is perfectly adequate for almost all digital work as well as phone.
-In serial and analogue modes the latency is even less.
+In serial and yaesu modes the latency is even less.

 Written using the Arduino IDE.
 Required 3rd party libraries included for convience.

 Supported APIs/protocols:

-+ Analogue (Yaesu standard band voltages)
++ yaesu (Yaesu standard band voltages)
 + Icom (Bluetooth)
 + Rigctl (any Hamlib compatible rig)
 + Serial